 First up is the type of crate, which can fall into two categories: either hard plastic airline-style crates, like the Frisco Two Door Top Load Plastic Dog & Cat Kennel, or wire crates like the Frisco Heavy Duty Fold & Carry Single Door Collapsible Wire Dog Crate.
 Most pups can learn to be comfortable in either type, but wire crates have more versatility when it comes to door placement and customizing the size of the interior with a divider.

-Next, you’ll need to pick the correct size—one of the most important considerations when figuring out how to crate train a puppy.
-Your puppy crate should be large enough so that your dog can stand up, turn around and lie down comfortably, but not much bigger.
+Next, you’ll need to pick the correct size—one of the most important considerations when figuring out how to crate train a dog.
+Your dog crate should be large enough so that your dog can stand up, turn around and lie down comfortably, but not much bigger.
 Although it’s tempting to purchase an oversized crate to give your pup more room, doing so can derail the potty-training process by giving your pup the space to go to the bathroom at one end while staying dry in the other.

 Other Crate Training Supplies